Non-local resources for error correction in quantum LDPC codes

-We can also use this simulation data to see what level of cooperativity would be needed to achieve a certain logical error rate.
+We can also use this simulation data to determine the cooperativity required to achieve a specific logical error rate.
 Figure~\ref{fig:LFR_C} shows the plot for various fixed two-qubit error rates.
-For instance, a fidelity of $99.91\%$ has been achieved for two-qubit entangling gates \cite{IQM2024}.
-If we put this value as $p_2$, we can plot the logical failure rate (LFR) achieved for different cooperativity.
-It can be seen in Fig.~\ref{fig:LFR_C} that we can achieve $10^{-6}$ LFR for a cooperativity of around $10^6$.
-The results improve exponentially as better fidelities are achieved.
+For example, a fidelity of \(99.91\%\) has been demonstrated for two-qubit entangling gates \cite{IQM2024}.
+Using this value as \(p_2\), we can plot the logical failure rate (LFR) as a function of cooperativity.
+As shown in Fig.~\ref{fig:LFR_C}, a LFR of \(10^{-6}\) can be achieved with a cooperativity of approximately \(10^6\).
+The results improve exponentially with higher gate fidelities.

 Experimentally, implementing codes with periodic boundaries is more challenging than those with open boundaries \cite{poole2024architecture} because interactions which are local on a periodic lattice are highly non-local with open boundaries.
 However, a key advantage of our cavity setup is that it enables the implementation of periodic boundary codes, doubling the number of logical qubits with only a few additional physical qubits while maintaining the same code distance.